DanGamingTV/video-standards/standards/DCI.md

 ## Cinema
 #### Important info
 Make sure not to confuse UHD and its regular counterparts.
-For example: Most consumer 4K TVs are 4K UHD (3840x2160), which is VERY different from the DCI version of 4K with a resolution of 4096x2160!
+For example: Most consumer TVs that say "4K" are actually UHD 4K (3840x2160), which is VERY different from the DCI version of 4K with a resolution of 4096x2160!

-DCI versions of general frame sizes like "DCI 4K" are referred to as just "4K" in this document (or whatever standard name it is)
+~~DCI versions of general frame sizes like "DCI 4K" are referred to as just "4K" in this document (or whatever standard name it is)~~
 #### Main aspect ratios
 **Flat**: 1.85:1